Pregnant? What can I do?

 Emergency Contraception is available free from your GP, pharmacies, & sexual health clinics across Tayside & the Western Isles.

-2. Continuing with the pregnancy
+2. Continuing with the pregnancy and becoming a parent

 If you decide to continue with the pregnancy you will be supported throughout the pregnancy by the Maternity Department, and ante natal services in Tayside.
 If you are aged 19 or younger you will be offered support from the Family Nurse Partnership throughout the pregnancy and after the child is born.
 The Family Nurse Partnership is a Tayside wide service available for clients living within the Dundee, Angus and Perth & Kinross areas.
 It is a voluntary home visiting programme for all eligible first time mums (and dads), aged 19 or under at the start of pregnancy.
 A specially trained Family Nurse visits the mum regularly, from early in pregnancy until the child is two